leutloff/bergcms/README.md

 -------------
 Install CMake 3.5.0 or newer and launch the CMake GUI.
 Enter the Berg CMS source directory `bergcms\src`.
-Add an entry `BOOST_ROOT` pointing to the above installed directory and an entry setting `USE_CTEMPLATE` to FALSE.
+Add an entry `BOOST_ROOT` pointing to the above installed directory.
 Click on Configure and Generate.

 Build and execute the unit tests
 --------------------------------

 Open the generated Solution with Visual Studio and build it.
-It is expected that the unit tests (bergunittests) are running successfully on Windows, too.
+The unit tests (bergunittests) are running successfully on Windows, too.

 Adaptation to a windows web server would be the next step to make it run on Windows.
+Feel free to send pull requests...

 Installation/Deployment